Rarest Animals in the World

-Not all of those on our list of the 18 rarest animals in the world are rare because of human impact, but the majority are.
+AnimalWised shares the 18 rarest animals in the world.
+While not all are rare due to human influence, most are because of anthropocentric activities.
 By highlighting the preciousness of these animals, we might be able to create awareness of their precariousness.
 It's one of the best ways we can help ensure they stop being so rare in the future.

-The endemic Sumatran rhinoceros have been hunted for their valuable horns for centuries.
-Conservation efforts have tried to keep populations up, but there may be as few as 100 left in the wild.
+The Sumatran rhinoceros have been hunted for their valuable horns for centuries.
+Conservation efforts have tried to keep population numbers up, but there may be as few as 100 left in the wild.
 Their habits of wallowing in mud baths during the day and solitary behavior have made them easy targets in the past.
-The Sumatran rhino has more hair than other rhinoceros types, giving them a very distinctive look.
+The Sumatran rhino has more hair than other rhinoceros types, giving them a very distinctive look and the common name of hair rhinoceros.

 Myanmar snub-nosed monkey

 A similar sad statistic links the Sumatran rhino with the Myanmar snub-nosed monkey.
-This is the fact that there may only be around 100 specimens of this fascinating looking Asian mammal.
-Mothers only have one baby each, every two or three years.
+This is the fact that there may only be around 100 specimens of this fascinating Asian mammal left in the wild.
+Mothers only have one baby each, averaging every two or three years.
 This makes increasing population numbers notoriously difficult.
-Fortunately, they are communal and social animals (like most monkeys) which help to look after each other and the offspring.
+As a curious fact, they sneeze a lot in the rain due to a lack of outward facing nose.

 We have not yet been able to fully explore the depths of the world's oceans, with the majority still yet examined.
 This hasn't stopped us from treating it so badly we are making certain species rarer and rarer.
 The hagfish is one such creature.
 It is a jawless fish which uses its double row of teeth to latch onto prey, chew into their flesh and then consume them from within.
 Think the ‘stomach’ scene from Alien.
 While technically a vertebrate, they do not technically have a spinal column.